Feddericokz/owl-utilities/owl-stl-flix-scrapper/README.md

 Look at the following conversation: https://chat.openai.com/share/75098574-ed64-4c78-8999-9b0dac33886e

 I've asked ChatGPT to:
-- Create a groovy script
+- Create a groovy script.
 - Use okHttp client to mimic the cURL request.
-- Parse a file to get the slug input
+- Parse a file to get the slug input.
 - Save results to a configurable file, collect contents of data list.
-- Debug statements
+- Debug statements.
 - Few fixes to the script.

 Then saved the file as `STLFlixGraphQLGetProducts.groovy`, Here's the difference between what I've built